-Illegal bird trapping activity with the use of mist nets and limesticks continued during spring 2017, as shown by the survey data from the systematic surveillance programme of BirdLife Cyprus and other data sources (e.g. CABS spring 2017 report, August 2017).
-The overall pattern of spring monitoring in recent years has shown a significant decrease in illegal bird trapping activity levels compared to the past - spring 2017 recorded the lowest levels of bird trapping activity, with a decrease of 98% compared to spring 2007.
-BirdLife Cyprus estimated that for spring 2017 nearly 20,000 birds could have been killed within the survey area based on its field data.
+Illegal bird trapping activity with the use of mist nets was limited during spring 2018, as shown by the survey data from the systematic surveillance programme of BirdLife Cyprus.
+The overall pattern detected through spring monitoring in recent years has shown a significant decrease in illegal bird trapping activity levels compared to the past - spring 2018 recorded the lowest levels of bird trapping activity, with a decrease of 99% compared to spring 2007.
+BirdLife Cyprus estimated that for spring 2018 just over 7,000 birds could have been killed within the survey area based on its field data.

 These very low levels of spring bird trapping in Cyprus, a stopover along the Africa-Eurasia flyway, will have helped thousands of birds to travel more safely to their breeding sites, a key element in the preservation of any migratory species.
-However, BirdLife Cyprus would like to emphasize that spring trapping cannot be taken as a reliable barometer of the trapping situation in Cyprus - as with previous spring seasons of low trapping activity (2012-2016), they were followed by very high trapping levels during the main autumn trapping seasons.
-BirdLife Cyprus will remain cautious until after the next autumn 2017, which will provide a far better picture of the overall trapping situation in Cyprus.
+However, BirdLife Cyprus would like to emphasize that spring trapping cannot be taken as a reliable barometer of the overall trapping situation in Cyprus BirdLife Cyprus will remain cautious until after the next autumn 2018, which will provide a far better picture of the overall trapping situation in Cyprus.

-The low enforcement action for spring 2017 by all 3 competent authorities (Game and Fauna Service, Cyprus Police APU and SBA Police APU) is in line with the low spring trapping activity.
+The low enforcement action for spring 2018 by all 3 competent authorities (Game and Fauna Service, Cyprus Police APU and SBA Police APU) is in line with the low spring trapping activity.
 However, BirdLife would like to stress that spring trapping is still happening and sufficient enforcement resources should be allocated and maintained for this season by both the Cyprus Republic and the SBA Administration, before anyone can claim that spring trapping in Cyprus has been stopped.
-Furthermore enforcement against restaurants, found in the Cyprus Republic, has been very limited in the last 2 years (1 restaurant prosecution for years 2015 and 2016, respectively), a key issue.
-The European Commission has repeatedly called upon the Republic to take effective measures in order to stop the offer and consumption of protected species in these law breaking restaurants.